Nest Mini replaces Home Mini as Google's smallest smart speaker

 •See All

-Discuss: Google's new $49 Nest Mini replaces Home Mini as the smallest Google Assistant smart speaker
+Discuss: Nest Mini: Say hello to the newest (and smallest) Google Assistant smart speaker

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.